Ukulele and Arthrosis: How To Play Without Pain

 Get a strap!

 Playing with a strap can help.
 It takes the weight off your hands.
-You don't have to hold your ukulele with your left hand.
+You don't have to hold your ukulele with your left hand, which reduces tension.
 It will make your life easier!

 Get the right ukulele for you